Tr-DESE107/MinecraftVsZombies2_EXPAND/Readme.md

 - Nightmareaper's time limit is 1 minute.
 - Nightmareaper's Wheel of Death attack deals 40% more damage.
 - Contraptions damaged by Wither Skulls will be withering, losing 10 HP per second in 30 seconds.
+- The Giant will take less damage after every damage taken.
+Reforming from cells will reset this effect.

 **Misc**